FSBalbuena/brainstorming-app/README.md

 # 2. Node must be at least @18.x.x to work with vite.

-- get rid of `node-sass` and use `sass`
+1. Migrate from `node-sass` and use `sass`
-- I upgraded react-scripts to 4.x and eslint to 7.11 (Node 16 works fine.)
+2. I upgraded react-scripts to 4.x and eslint to 7.11 (Node 16 works fine.)
+3. I thought that maybe I could run a new CRA with Semantic UI project and check how dependencies are featured together, so I cleared semantic-ui, upgrade CRA related dependencies, and included semantic UI again following latests documentation.

+Now I'm able to run the app on Node 22.

 ## Available Scripts